jennyxlombardo/jennyxlombardo/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 🔭 I’m currently working on my Portfolio and finishing up some other projects.
-I am using plain html and css to create it.
-My projects will soon me deployed on vercel, but for now they will be links to my github profile.
+- 🔭 I’m currently working on Avvygol, an sports betting app to share with friends.

-- 🌱 I’m currently learning Angular and Typescript.
+- 🌱 I’m currently learning how to become a more productive project manager.

 - 👯 I’m looking to collaborate on any kind of project that will give me more job experience.